 What Teams Does a CDO Manage?

 A chief data officer manages multiple teams across areas, from strategic data management to data governance and analytics.
-Recent trends forecast a chief data officer would soon need to work with artificial intelligence and machine learning for advanced and faster data processing.
+Recent trends forecast a chief data officer will soon need to work with artificial intelligence and machine learning for advanced and faster data processing.

 What Makes a CDO Successful?